 Three robotic probes are returning a wealth of data on impact craters for scientists, who are studying the craters in the same way that biologists study tree rings – for clues to the history of the objects they’re investigating.
 This month Messenger completed its yearlong primary mission orbiting Mercury.
 It was a productive year, generating 57 papers for the 43rd Lunar and Planetary Science Conference near Houston and two more online in Science Express.
 But as is often the case with new ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Trio Of Spacecraft Study Craters".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Trio Of Spacecraft Study Craters".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.